Download our updated information on private care in the UK.

 - 41 reported surgical site infections (SSI) across 21,000 patients undergoing hip and knee replacement procedures.
 The overall percentage risk remains unchanged at 0.2%.
 There were 22 SSIs for which we could not calculate a percentage risk, making the total of 63 SSIs.

 - The percentage of patients reporting positive health improvement following hip replacement surgery (undertaken as a primary procedure) has remained at 98% in the latest period ending March 2020.
-For knee replacement surgery (undertaken as a primary procedure) the percentage of patients reporting positive health improvement changed slightly from 94.9% to 94.7%, with knee revision surgery changing from 85.7% to 84.1% over the same periods.
+For knee replacement surgery (undertaken as a primary procedure) the percentage of patients reporting positive health improvement was 94.7%, and for knee revision surgery this was 84.1%.

 - The total number of private spells in the UK decreased from 527,00 to 496,000 in the current period.
 This is as expected as the current publication period coincides with the calendar year beginning at the start of the Covid-19 pandemic in the UK.

 Alongside private activity, PHIN has also published statistics on NHS volumes in facilities which treat private patients – including all independent and NHS hospitals which treat private patients.
 This is to ensure that people using PHIN’s website can get a more complete understanding of the scale and nature of treatment offered at hospitals where they may be considering private care.

 PHIN has produced downloadable PDF and Excel versions of these datasets which can be accessed below.
 The breakdown of NHS funded activity by site and procedure is also available in the downloadable volume and length of stay datasheet.